The Perfect Day Trip to Carmel: A Complete Itinerary

 Note: you can choose to walk over to China Cove from Sea Lion Point, which I do recommend if you have the time.
 There is a gorgeous and easy walking path (called the South Shore Trail) right along the coast.
 It’s about a mile to get from the Sea Lion Point trail to China Cove, which will take about 20 minutes.
 This means you’ll walk about two miles to get to the cove and then head back to your car.
 If you got an early start to your day, this is completely doable – just be mindful of your time!

-Stroll Down Ocean Avenue
+Stroll Down Ocean Avenue & See the Town’s Fairytale Architecture

 Next up on your Carmel day trip itinerary is a walk down Ocean Avenue – the main artery that runs through town.
-This road stretches from Highway 1 all the way down to the water, but the main shopping and dining area sits between Junipero Street to the east and Lincoln Street to the west.
+This road stretches from Highway 1 all the way down to the water, but the main shopping and dining area sits between Junipero Street to the east and Monte Verde Street to the west.

 Ocean Avenue (and the surrounding streets) is chock-full of cool art galleries, fun boutiques, and plenty of cafes and eateries.
 Take a leisurely walk and stop in whatever shops pique your interest.
 The town is also famous for its picturesque courtyards and passageways, which you’ll see plenty of as you stroll around town.